Shape

 Note that this graph shows the dependency relationship in the direction of the arrow (top down), however terragrunt will run the action in reverse order (bottom up)

-Note: During execution of destroy command, Terragrunt will try to find all dependent modules and show a confirmation prompt with a list of all detected dependencies, because once resources will be destroyed, any commands on dependent modules will fail with missing dependencies.
-For example, if destroy was called on the redis module, you will be asked to confirm the action because backend-app depends on redis.
+Note: During execution of destroy command, Terragrunt will try to find all dependent units and show a confirmation prompt with a list of all detected dependencies, because once resources will be destroyed, any commands on dependent units will fail with missing dependencies.
+For example, if destroy was called on the redis unit, you will be asked to confirm the action because backend-app depends on redis.
 You can avoid the prompt by using --terragrunt-non-interactive.

-If you are using Terragrunt to configure remote Terraform configurations and all of your modules have the source parameter set to a Git URL, but you want to test with a local checkout of the code, you can use the --terragrunt-source parameter:
+If you are using Terragrunt to configure remote OpenTofu/Terraform configurations and all of your units have the source parameter set to a Git URL, but you want to test with a local checkout of the code, you can use the --terragrunt-source parameter:

 cd root